rapid7/lockex/README.md

 user supplied command.
 We also assume that the user command that is to be run, is executed in the foreground.

+By default if the concurrency is set it 1, lockex will try and get lock, if the concurrency is greater than 1 then lockex will try to acquire a lock via a semaphore.

+lockex will die if the connection to zookeeper is lost, it will continue to run if the connection is suspended. lockex will do it's best to cleanup the child process when this happens.

 Use cases:
 ----------